-The service is designed to make it easy as possible for a young person and their family to get the help they need for problems affecting their wellbeing.
+The service is designed to make it easy as possible for a young person and their family to access the help they need for problems affecting their wellbeing.
 This covers four core areas: mental health, physical health, work and study support and alcohol and other drug services.

-What is a headspace centre?
+What is a headspace Centre?

 headspace centres are located across metropolitan, regional and rural areas of Australia.
 Each centre can help with mental health, physical health (including sexual health), alcohol and other drug or work and study issues.